 - Private Eye has a regular feature called "Dumb Britain", which lists wrong answers given to supposedly simple questions by quiz show contestants.

 - Often criticised in the letters pages.
-One 'dumb answer' was to the question 'Where do Panama hats come from" which was answered with 'Luton'.
-A letter pointed out that this was a perfectly reasonable response since the answer was obviously not 'Panama'.
+One 'dumb answer' was to the question 'Where do Panama hats come from" which was answered with 'Luton'.note A letter pointed out that this was a perfectly reasonable response since the answer was obviously not 'Panama'.

 - Jay Leno's tenure as host of The Tonight Show had a segment called Jaywalking, in which Leno was filmed collecting examples of ignorance from people on the street.
 Usually his questions were about geography, U.S. history, or contemporary politics.